Wickes kitchens

 Our Test Labs compare features and prices on a range of products.
 Try Which? to unlock our reviews.
 You'll instantly be able to compare our test scores, so you can make sure you don't get stuck with a Don't Buy.

-If you're interested in getting a Wickes kitchen, first read our Wickes kitchens review to find out what its customers really think of its kitchens.
+If you're interested in getting a Wickes kitchen, first read our Wickes kitchens review to find out what its customers really think of its range.

-We've surveyed thousands of kitchen company customers to reveal how Wickes kitchens compare with rival brands such as John Lewis, Howdens and Magnet.
+We've surveyed thousands of kitchen company customers to reveal how Wickes kitchens compare with rival brands such as Howdens, John Lewis and Magnet.

 You can also see how Wickes was rated for its kitchen installation, and read comments from Wickes kitchen owners.

-If you're not already a Which? member, you can take out a trial subscription to Which? to see this, and reviews of thousands of products, from washing machines to ovens.
+If you're not already a Which? member, you can take out a £1 Which? trial to see this, and reviews of thousands of products, from washing machines to ovens.

 Visit our page on the best and worst kitchen brands to see how Wickes kitchens compare with other brands.

-Wickes kitchens installationWe also asked kitchen owners about the installation process, including rating the speed of installation, the quality, mess made and the communication from the installer, to see whether it was hassle-free, or a total pain.
+Wickes kitchens installationWe also asked kitchen owners about the installation process, including rating the speed of installation, the quality, mess made and the communication from the installer, to see whether it was hassle-free or a total pain.

 Wickes kitchens